SjaakFerrer/FIFA_22_DT/README.md

 ### My design process

-- Layout
 - Colour
-- Font(s)
-- Navigation (Site map)

-I got the main colours, Purple, teal, blue
+  - I got my imagine from FIFA 22 website front page and used the colours from that image.
+  - The website i got the colours for this is [**colourexplorer.com**](http://www.colorexplorer.com/imageimport.aspx)